I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nf-wdfdmatransaction-wdfdmatransactionstopsystemtransfer.md

  For more information about canceling DMA transactions, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/canceling-dma-transactions">Canceling DMA Transactions</a>.

-The following code example shows how a driver might call <b>WdfDmaTransactionStopSystemTransfer</b> from an <a href="https://msdn.microsoft.com/abe15fd9-620e-4c24-9a82-32d20a7e49cc">EvtTimerFunc</a> event callback function that it registers to be called if an I/O request times out.

-The following code example shows how a driver might call <b>WdfDmaTransactionStopSystemTransfer</b> from an <a href="..\wdfrequest\nc-wdfrequest-evt_wdf_request_cancel.md">EvtRequestCancel</a> callback function.
-The driver previously called <a href="..\wdfrequest\nf-wdfrequest-wdfrequestmarkcancelableex.md">WdfRequestMarkCancelableEx</a> from its I/O request handler to register the callback.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |